Timeline in Bill Cosby's sexual assault case

 JANUARY: Constand, now back home in suburban Toronto, tells her mother something happened with Cosby.
 They go to police, who suggest they record him on a phone call.
 On the call, Cosby said he engaged in "digital penetration" but refuses to say what pills he gave her.
 The case is referred to Pennsylvania authorities.
 Cosby lawyer Walter Phillips calls the allegations "pointedly bizarre."
 Constand tells The Philadelphia Inquirer, "I did what I thought was right."

-FEBRUARY: Montgomery County District Attorney Bruce Castor announces that he will not charge Cosby.
-He considers the case weak, citing the yearlong delay, Constand's continued contact with Cosby, and the failure of other accusers now coming forward to have ever filed a police complaint.
+FEBRUARY: Montgomery County District Attorney Bruce Castor announces he will not charge Cosby.
+He considers the case weak, citing the yearlong delay, Constand's continued contact with Cosby and the failure of other accusers now coming forward to have ever filed a police complaint.

 MARCH: Constand sues Cosby for sexual battery and defamation.